 Tourist attractions Petralia Soprana : Things to see and do

 Built on the site of an old Saracen fortress, this church has an attractive curved façade topped by two belfries by the Serpotta brothers.
 Inside is an attractive icon of the Virgin and Child attributed to Giacomo Mancini.
-Behind the church is a..
+Behind the church is a sup..

 Hotels Petralia Soprana

-Located in the medieval town of Petralia Soprana, inside Madonie National Park, Hotel Residenza Petra offers country-style rooms with free internet access and a minibar.
-Rooms at the Petra feature original stone walls and rustic furniture.
-Each has ..
+Set 1147 metres above sea level in the medieval town of Petralia Soprana, Hotel Residenza Petra is 700 metres from Madonie National Park, and offers classic-style rooms with free internet access and a minibar.
+Rooms at the Petra feature original sto..